teamsunset/LavaFishing/README.md

 # License

-Lava Fishing is licensed under the MIT license.
-You may use it in modpacks, reviews, or any other form as long as you abide by the terms.
+Lava Fishing is licensed under the AGPLv3.0 license.
+You may incorporate it into modpacks, utilize it for review purposes, or engage with it in any other manner, provided that you strictly adhere to the terms and conditions outlined in the Affero General Public License version 3.0.